Arcanearth house rules for D&D 5th Edition

-- Fighter, Barbarian, Paladin, Ranger: 6 at start and 1 additional every 3 levels.
+- Fighter, Barbarian, Paladin, Ranger: 6 at start

-- Rogue: 2 at start and 1 additional every 4 levels.
+- Rogue: 2 at start

-- Wizard, Sorcerer: 1 at start and 1 additional every 6 levels
+- Wizard, Sorcerer: 1 at start

-- Warlock: 2 at start and 1 additional every 5 levels.
+- Warlock: 2 at start

 Any character class can wear any armor and use any weapon, but per the standard 5e rules, wearing armor without proficiency results in disadvantage on all ability checks, saving throws and attack rolls that involves Strength or Dexterity, and you can’t cast spells.
 Some classes and class features prevent use of certain armors or weapons (Monk, Druid, etc).
 Also take note of the more stringent house rules for Encumbrance, below.